 This program is going to assist every other program.
 If you need a dog to help you recruit, you better believe I’m here for you.
 We’re going to win.
 We’re going to look good while we win.
 We’re going to have a good time while we win, with the Sonic Boom.
 This is a marriage made in heaven.
 Do you believe?

-Later, Sanders went on 60 Minutes and gave an interview where he claimed that he was summoned by God to Jackson State University.
-“I truly believe with all my heart and soul that God called me collect (laugh) and I had to accept the charges”, said Sanders.
+Later, Sanders went on 60 Minutes and gave an interview, claiming that God summoned him to Jackson State University.
+“I truly believe with all my heart and soul that God called me collect (laugh), and I had to accept the charges,” said Sanders.

-No wonder why some have considered Sanders to be a “false prophet” as he incorporated both his faith and his brand into HBCU sports.
-He got HBCU fans’ hopes up and then left as many coaches have done before.
+No wonder some have considered Sanders a “false prophet” as he incorporated his faith and his brand into HBCU sports.
+He got HBCU fans’ hopes up and then left, as many coaches have done before.